Over 1381 apprenticeship commencements since 2007

 • Students being offered an apprenticeship following a period of work experience.

-• promote apprenticeship and traineeship vacancies to students;
+• promote apprenticeship vacancies to students;

 • liaise with potential employers to find suitable students for vacancies;